martintrojer/martintrojer.github.com/content/post/2011-11-29-scheme-as-an-embedded-dsl-in-clojure.md

 One big benefit of internal DSLs are the speed of execution.
 Since we map to Clojures native constructs, the examples below will run at the same speed as one defined directly in Clojure (they are infact the same!).
 In future posts, when we look at external DSLs using interpreters which are much slower.

 So here's an example of how (a subset of) Scheme can be written as an internal DSL in Clojure.
-The full code is <a href="https://github.com/martintrojer/scheme-clojure">available on github</a>.
+The full code is [available on github](https://github.com/martintrojer/scheme-clojure).

 As you might suspect, this is pretty simple since a lot of functions are exactly the same in Scheme and Clojure.